 - Annatto extract – a carotenoid extracted from a tropical tree seed (Bixa orellana), often added to cheese.
 Has been implicated in IgE mediated allergic reactions.

 - Cochineal extract or carmine is a red dye made from crushed cochineal beetle.
 It’s now listed on the ingredient label as cochineal extract or carmine (before 2009 it didn’t need to be).
 70,000 beetles may be killed to produce one pound of this red dye.
 Has been implicated in IgE mediated allergies.

-- Caramel colour – this makes cola brown and beer gold.
-Caramel colour is the most commonly consumed food colouring ingredient in the world.
+- Caramel color – this makes cola brown and beer gold.
+Caramel color is the most commonly consumed food coloring ingredient in the world.
 It’s produced by heating carbohydrates (like fructose, dextrose, or invert sugar) with a food-grade acid (like sulfuric, phosphoric, or citric) to break the sugar bonds.
-Think of caramel colour as burnt sugar.
-Negative health consequences of caramel colour are unlikely as long as someone doesn’t consume loads of it.
+Think of caramel color as burnt sugar.
+Negative health consequences of caramel color are unlikely as long as someone doesn’t consume loads of it.
 (For more on the problems with the Maillard reaction, see All About Cooking & Carcinogens.)
 There is the potential of an allergic reaction.